 Planting with Purpose

-Many plants can thrive alongside roses.
-For instance, climbing roses look lovely when paired with clematis, while shrub roses can be complemented by lavender or nepeta.
+Many plants can thrive alongside these blooms.
+For instance, climbing flowers look lovely when paired with clematis, while shrub varieties can be complemented by lavender or nepeta.
 These companions not only enhance aesthetics but can also help deter pests.

 Planting Instructions: A Step-by-Step Guide